NWChemEx/ParallelZone/docs/source/developer/design/logger.rst

 As summarized in :ref:`logging_design`, we are not aware of any existing logging solutions that do everything we need.
 We have thus chosen to implement the missing features, to our liking, within the ``Logger`` class.
-The ``Logger`` class also provides a stable API for ParallelZone users should we need to add additional logging capabilities or switch backends.
+The ``Logger`` class also provides a stable API for ParallelZone users in the event we should need to add additional logging capabilities or switch out the backend.
+The ``Logger`` class also separates the concern of "what to log" from "how to log it"; "how to log it" is the responsibility of the sink (which is currently an implementation detail of the ``Logger`` class).

 *********************
 Logger Considerations